 Crunchy Kids Snacks

 Kids often like crunchy textures, which can be really helpful sensory input.
-Jus steer clear of foods like chips or tortilla chips since they can be hard to chew and potential choking hazards.
+Just steer clear of foods like chips or tortilla chips since they can be hard to chew.
+(Here’s more about how to prevent toddler choking hazards.)
 Here are some safer ideas with crunch.

-TIP: Avoid whole nuts and popcorn until over age 4 to lessen the risk of choking.
+TIP: Avoid whole nuts and popcorn until over age 4 to reduce the risk of choking.

 cottage cheese dip with fruit on plate.